Can I be your friend?

 Share data to be found?

-Namely, the hope of being found by friends on the Internet.
-However, Boyd adds restrictively that this is not so-called "PEI Personally Embarrassing Information", which the user usually voluntarily makes public.
+Namely, the hope that it will be found by friends on the Internet.
+However, Boyd adds that this is not so-called “PEI-Personal Embarrissing Information” (“personally shameful information”), which the user usually makes public voluntarily.

 Because in this case, this would be information that could cause a significant reputational damage - provided, however, that data would be perceived by the public at all.
 Boyd emphasizes that just because something is available, it does not mean that it is also retrieved.